TargetHolding/pyspark-cassandra/README.md

 * `TUPLE`: A CQL row is represented as a python tuple with the values in CQL table column order / the order of the selected columns.
 * `KV_DICTS`: A tuple of two python dicts represents the primary key columns and remaining (value) columns respectively.
 * `KV_TUPLES`: A tuple of two python tuples represents the primary key columns and remaining (value) columns respectively.
 The values in the tuple are in the CQL table column order / the order of the selected columns.
+* `ROW`: A pyspark.cql.Row object representing a CQL row.

 Column values are related between CQL and python as follows: